JGSuw/rospy_crazyflie/README.md

 The parts of the URI are `//<interface>/0/<channel>/<baudrate>/<address>`.

 The valid baudrates are
--250K
+- 250K
--1M
+- 1M
--2M
+- 2M

 The address is a 5-byte long number in hexidecimal.
 By default, crazyflies ship with the address `E7E7E7E7E7`

 ### Finding the Crazyflie URI

-You can use the `scripts/scan.py` script to list all Crazyflie URIs "seen" by the radio, at a specified address.
+You can use the `scripts/scan.py` script to list all crazyflie URIs "seen" by the radio at a specified address.
 For example:

 ```